Brant/project_dj/README.md

 ## Jump right in
 Here's the quick and dirty to get up and running with a fresh project.

-Unless you are working on the project_dj codebase specifically, I suggest you download a ZIP or something.
+Unless you are working on the project_dj codebase specifically, I suggest you download a ZIP (instead of cloning/forking/pulling/whatever the source).
 This is really designed to help you start your *own* project, which will presumably be under its own version control.

 ### 1. Beforehand
 You'll need a couple of things installed first